mhuebert/re-view/re-view/view-specs.md

 1. Clarity / documentation - Quickly identify how to use a view by looking at its spec.

-2. Debugging - During develoment, we __validate__ the arguments passed to each component to verify correct usage and provide **helpful error messages**
+2. Debugging - Validate arguments passed to components to ensure correct usage and provide helpful error messages

 3. Productivity - Automate the pruning of props that are passed down to child components.